 As part of the agreement between Akastor and Baker Hughes at the time of the formation of the group, Akastor is responsible for all pension liabilities accrued and unsettled pension liabilities pre October 1, 2021.
-HMH have booked a receivable in HMH Holding B.V. towards Akastor for their part of the total pension liability.
-For the accounting of the pension receivables please refer to note 7.3.
+HMH have booked a receivable in HMH Holding B.V. towards Akastor for their part of the total pension liability, see indemnification assets in note 7.3 Related party transactions.

-Defined benefit obligation - actuarial assumptions The group's most significant defined benefit plans are in Norway and Germany.
-The followings are the principal actuarial assumptions at the reporting date for the plans in these countries.
+Defined benefit obligation - actuarial assumptions

+The group's most significant defined benefit plans are in Norway and Germany.
+The followings are the principal actuarial assumptions at the reporting date for the plans in these countries

-20 021
+plans in these countries.
+2022 2021

-Norway Germany
+Norway Germany Norway Germany

-Discount rate 1.50% 1.87%
+Discount rate 2.52% 1.78% 1.50% 1.87%

-Salary progression 2.50% n/a
+Salary progression 3.75% n/a 2.50% n/a

-Pension indexation 0.72% 1.75%
+Pension indexation 1.84% 2.00% 0.72% 1.75%

-Mortality table K2013 RT 2018 G
+Mortality table K2013 RT 2018 G K2013 RT 2018 G